Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	_Create Site Collection_

 1. Leave the **Quota Template** with the default value and click **OK** to create the new Site Collection.
 1. Once the Site Collection is ready, you will see a successfully created message.
-To test the site, click URL shown.
+To test the site, click the URL shown.

 	![Site Collection Created](Images/site-collection-created.png?raw=true)